Damien Harris Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Matchup vs. Buffalo

-- Harris has averaged 25.5 rushing yards per game in his four career matchups against the Bills, 29.0 fewer yards than his over/under in Monday's game.
+- Against the Bills, Harris' 25.5 rushing yards per game over his four career matchups are 29.0 fewer than his over/under in Monday's game.

-- Harris has had a rushing touchdown in one game against the Bills, but did not have multiple TDs in that game.
+- In one of four games versus the Bills Harris has rushed for a touchdown.
+But he did not have multiple TDs in that game.

-- Conceding 96.6 rushing yards per game, the Bills have the sixth-ranked run defense in the NFL.
+- Harris will go up against a Bills squad that allows 96.6 rushing yards per game and is the NFL's sixth-ranked rush defense.

-- Harris and the Patriots will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns conceded (11).
+- Harris and the Patriots will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns allowed (11).

 Recent Performances

-- Harris put together a 40-yard rushing performance in last week's matchup with the Titans, carrying the ball 11 times while scoring one touchdown.

-- He added one reception for 12 yards in the passing game.

-- In his last three games, Harris has taken 21 carries for 96 yards (32.0 per game) and one touchdown.
+- Over his last three games, Harris has rushed for 96 yards (32.0 per game) on 21 carries with one touchdown.

 Harris' New England Teammates